LordMirex/WebDaddy/system_update/03_CHECKOUT_FLOW.md

 This document details the modifications to the checkout process to integrate customer accounts while maintaining a conversion-optimized experience.

+## IMPORTANT: OTP at Checkout

+**At checkout, ONLY EMAIL OTP is sent by the system.**

+- No SMS OTP is sent during checkout
+- The email OTP is automatically sent when a new user enters their email
+- SMS OTP is only used during account registration (Step 3) and account recovery

 ## Current Checkout Flow (Before Update)

 ```